niko-cts/SkyDilation/README.md

 Usage

 This project is for presentation purposes only.
-While the code and configurations provided are functional, they are not optimized or secure for production use.
+While the code and configurations provided are partly functional, they are not optimized or secure for production use.
 They serve to demonstrate concepts and should not be used in a live environment.

 Contributions

 Contributions are welcome for improving the demonstration aspects of this project.
 If you have ideas or enhancements that can make the presentation clearer or more effective, feel free to open an issue or submit a pull request.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Disclaimer

 This project is a demonstration and is not intended for actual gameplay or production use.
 Use it at your own risk, and do not deploy it in any critical or live environments.